Updated July 28, 2020

 Note to Applicants Affected by the Coronavirus Outbreak

-Testing will be conducted through the use of live remote proctoring serviced by ProctorU®.
+Testing for both the GRE and TOEFL will be conducted through the use of live remote proctoring serviced by ProctorU®.
 This high-touch, real-time human monitoring of test sessions limits the number of seats available.
 Students can register beginning today in the following countries:

 - United States